High school research writing: Getting started

 What research topics should we choose?

-High school research writing gives you the opportunity to dig into those hard subjects and allow teens to study relevant topics for themselves.
+High school research writing gives teens the opportunity to choose relevant topics—and allows them to dig into and study those hard subjects for themselves.
+For instance:

 Any current political issue